taitulism/tm-ticker/README.md

 &nbsp;

 ### `.stop()`
-Stop/Pause ticking.
-It also saves the interval remainder so the next call to `.start()` will continue from where it stopped.
+Pause ticking.
+Saves the interval remainder so the next call to `.start()` will continue from where it stopped.

 ```js
 myTicker.start()